-RMIT offers a variety of learning and teaching approaches, including face-to-face and online lectures, simulations, tutorials, and online discussions, as well as self-directed study.
+RMIT offers a variety of learning and teaching approaches, simulations, tutorials, and online discussions, as well as self-directed study.

 Face-to-face learning includes instructions, presentations, role-play, group work, and worksheets.
 Self-directed learning consists of a mix of online engagement and completion of individual assignments.